ahipolito94/Twitter-Analysis/README.md

+# Twitter: iPhone X vs. Samsung Galaxy S8

+## Project Overview

+This repository is intended for the comparison (using sentiment analysis and topic modeling) of the iPhone X and Samsung Galaxy S8 using Twitter data.

+- Which phone has the most positive response?
+- What are some of the most talked about things about each phone?

+## Key Concepts

+- Data Collection
+- Sentiment Analysis
+- Topic Modeling (LDA)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ahipolito94/Twitter-Analysis/edit/master/README.md) to maintain and preview the content for your website in Markdown files.